gregjoy1/redical/docs/commands/rdcl.evt_query.md

 ###### Params:

-`DIST` - The distance to restrict the event instances to - defaults to `10KM`
+`DIST` - The distance to restrict the  events to - defaults to `10KM`

 ##### Example:

-Restrict event instances to 10 kilometers from latitude: `48.85299` and longitude: `2.36885`:
+Restrict  events to 10 kilometers from latitude: `48.85299` and longitude: `2.36885`:
 ```
 X-GEO:48.85299;2.36885
 ```

-Restrict event instances to 15 kilometers from latitude: `48.85299` and longitude: `2.36885`:
+Restrict  events to 15 kilometers from latitude: `48.85299` and longitude: `2.36885`:
 ```
 X-GEO;DIST=1.5KM:48.85299;2.36885
 ```

-Restrict event instances to 30 miles from latitude: `48.85299` and longitude: `2.36885`:
+Restrict  events to 30 miles from latitude: `48.85299` and longitude: `2.36885`:
 ```
 X-GEO;DIST=30MI:48.85299;2.36885
 ```